truenas/documentation/content/en/truecommand/admins/reports.md

 ---
-title: "System Reporting"
+title: "Managing Reports"
-linkTitle: "Reporting"
 description: "How to create and view system reports."
-tags: ["TrueCommand"]
+tags: ["TrueCommand Users"]
 ---

 The **Reports** page is used to customize charts of system metrics for data analysis.